ankit-neticon/UnscrambleApp/README.md

 Getting Started
 ===================================

-1. Download and run the app.
+1. Download and run the Unscramble.apk app.